JacobFischer/resume/resume.md

 ### Other

-Microsoft Office, Google Docs; Adobe's PhotoShop, Illustrator, and Premier;
+Microsoft Office, Google Docs; Adobe's PhotoShop, Illustrator, and Premier
-Autodesk's AutoCad, 3ds Max, and Inventor

 ---